dbrg77/SUSTech-BIO210/about/index.md

   - The central limit theorem
 - __8. Point Estimation (2 hours)__
   - Estimator and estimate
-  - The idea and intuition of maximum likelihood estimation
+  - The idea and intuition of maximum likelihood estimation (MLE)
   - Examples of MLE
   - Why $n-1$: MLE of variance is biased
 - __9. Interval Estimation (4 hours)__